PathologyDataScience/triteia/README.md

   -v ${PWD}/test_data:/data:ro \
   --name tritonclient triteia:latest
 ```
-> **_NOTE:_**  `--network=` option allows the Docker image to access ports from other containers or the host.
-The default shared memory size for Docker containers is 64MB; use `--shm-size=` to increase it if you need to process large whole-slide images.
-The `--security-opt seccomp:unconfined` option may be needed on larger machines to enable [OpenBLAS](https://www.openblas.net/) threading support.
-The `--rm` option removes the container after it stops, so be cautious if you need persistent data.
+> **_NOTE:_** The `--network=host` option lets the Docker container access ports from other containers or the host.
+Since Docker defaults to 64MB of shared memory, use `--shm-size=` to increase shared memory for processing large whole-slide images.
+The `--security-opt seccomp:unconfined` option may be required to enable [OpenBLAS](https://www.openblas.net/) threading, especially on larger machines.
+Add the `--rm` option to have the container removed after it stops, but avoid it if you need to persist data.

-> The client Docker utilizes the server Docker network, so any ports required by the client must be exposed when launching the _server_ container.
-For example, running a Jupyter notebook on the client requires exposing the Jupyter port (8888) on the server using `-p <your port>:8888`.
+> The client Docker container uses the server's Docker network, so any client-required ports must be exposed by the server container.
+For example, to use Jupyter notebooks on the client, ensure the Jupyter port (8888) is exposed with `-p <your port>:8888` when launching the server container.

 ### Example <a name="example"></a>

 * [feature_extraction](./examples/feature_extraction.ipynb) demonstrates whole-slide image feature extraction.
-* [patch_inference](./examples/patch_inference.ipynb) demonstrates feature extraction using a list of images instead of WSIs.
+* [patch_inference](./examples/patch_inference.ipynb)patch_inference shows feature extraction with image lists instead of WSIs.
-* [export_pytorch_model](./examples/export_pytorch_model.ipynb) demonstrates how to export a PyTorch model to be used with TritonServer.
+* [export_pytorch_model](./examples/export_pytorch_model.ipynb) shows how to export PyTorch models for Triton.

 These examples require a running TritonServer container on the client machine.

-#### Running notebook examples with docker:
+#### Running notebook examples with Docker:
-This command is similar to the command [given below](#container), but adds the JupyterLab command and runs it as your host user.
-This launches a jupyter-lab/notebook at port 8888.
-Copy the URL you see in the console into your web browser.
+This launches a Jupyter Notebook on port 8888.
+To access it, look for the URL that will be displayed in the terminal and open it in your web browser:
 ```bash
 docker run \
   --security-opt seccomp:unconfined --network=host \